Simulationen im Teamwork

 ClimateCultureLab - CCL

-A platform for the development of climate-friendly cultures at the municipal level
+A platform for the development of climate-friendly cultures at municipal level

-With 16 analogue workshops in municipalities as well as an online platform, the ClimateCULTUR change is to be accelerated at the municipal level.
-Using the example of climate-friendly energy supply, cultural correlations are clarified and model approaches for (partial) system solutions are suggested.
-The focus is on the needs and motivation of the participants from the municipalities.
+With 16 analogue workshops in municipalities and an online platform, the aim is to accelerate the ClimateCulture transformation at municipal level.
+Using the example of climate-friendly energy supply, cultural interrelationships are clarified and model approaches for (partial) system solutions are suggested.
+The focus is on the needs and motivation of those involved from the municipalities.
 Together with them, a dialogue and learning format is being developed to spread cultures that anchor climate protection and sustainability in perception, values and behaviour.

 Project funding period: October 2016 - September 2019

-By the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) as part of the national climate protection initiative.
+by the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) as part of the National Climate Initiative.

 Further information: